 Here’s an overview of the plans.
-It includes morning meeting activities, math, reading and writing.
+It includes morning meeting activities, math, reading, and writing.
 I decided to forgo science/social studies since those standards can be different based on location.
-I kept in mind social distancing, hybrid and online learning.
-While some of the activities might not be compatible for all situations, hopefully there are resources you can find that will be helpful in your planning.
+I kept in mind social distancing, hybrid, and online learning.
+While some of the activities might not be compatible with all situations, hopefully, there are resources you can find that will be helpful in your planning.
 Did I mention everything is free?

 In addition to the weekly overview, I included a little more detail about a few of the activities and links to everything!
 There are some free resources included directly in the download as well like the traditions chart to go with Shante Keys and the New Year’s Peas and a response page for A Loud Winter’s nap.
-There is also a great morning meeting activity to get students moving (safely) in school or virtually at home.
+There is also a great morning meeting activity to get students moving.

 These activities for after break are sure to help with a smooth transition into the new year.
 I hope the new year treats you and your students well!
 Looking for more ideas to ring in the new year?
 Check out this blog post!